DOI-USGS/intersectr/README.md

 # intersectr

-`intersectr` is an indevelopment package for intersecting spatial attribute data.
+`intersectr` is an in development package for intersecting spatial attribute data.
 The primary emphasis is on gridded time-series data such as meteorological forcings that need to be intersected with a spatial modeling mesh or set of spatial modeling units.

 ### Installation: